 Bouncy Bohemian goddess locs require curly ends, as we see above.
 So choose an extension like a passion twist that has minimal tangling.

-Black goddess locs look beautiful on any Black woman, but there’s no harm in adding another color like this yellow blonde.
+Black goddess locs look beautiful on any Black woman, but there’s no harm in adding another color like this yellow-blonde afro kinky hair packs.

 For fuller goddess locs go for larger parting space and larger locs.